 Menu ≡ ╳

-Small to medium size pharma companies have low adoption rates when it comes to implementing CDISC standards.
+CDISC or Clinical Data Interchange Standards Consortium is a standards developing organization that supports data exchange in medical research to benefit the medical community.
+CDISC standards are free to use, international, and universal.
+However, small to medium size pharma companies have low adoption rates when it comes to adopting or implementing CDISC standards.
 Is this due to lack of awareness or understanding?
 How does a company that is new to standards see the wood through the trees in the new regulatory environment?
-Let us explore a number of approaches in how to best establish data standards between sponsors and CROs.
+Let us explore a number of best practices in establishing data standards between sponsors and CROs.

 Though we cannot imagine a daily life without standards, the pharmaceutical world has been a very slow adopter.
 Standards are still very much seen as something that FDA or PMDA want.
-Moreover, standards sound complex, and one should leave it to the experts, right?
-In the below article, we will describe some benefits to having standards early (or rather, the risks of not having standards), and show some approaches to implementing standards that are not overly complex and will not burn the clinical development budget of even a small biotech company with a very limited portfolio.
+Moreover, standards sound complex and stretch our budgets, so it is better to avoid them, right?
+This article aims to highlight some benefits of having standards early (or rather, the risks of not having standards), and show some approaches to implementing standards that are not overly complex and will not burn the clinical development budget of even a small biotech company with a very limited portfolio.

 APPROACHES TO IMPLEMENTING A LIBRARY

-While undoubtedly there are many more models and variants of models than mentioned in this article, we will consider models that can work for small to midsize bio-techs, pharmaceutical, and device companies and academia.
-There is an assumption that the company either has in-house data standards expertise or has access to expertise through a third party (CRO, technology partner or consultant).
-The approaches presented below, gradually increase in complexity and associated cost, but also with increasing benefits when implemented well.
-The article assumes that CRF builds and data management work is outsourced to a CRO, but each of the models can work with an in-house team as well.
+While undoubtedly there are many more models and variants of models than mentioned in this article, we will consider models that can work for small to midsize biotechs, pharmaceutical, and device companies and academia.
+There is an assumption that the company either has in-house data standard expertise or has access to expertise through a third party (CRO, technology partner or consultant).
+The approaches presented below, gradually increase in complexity and associated cost, but also offer increasing benefits when implemented right.
+The article assumes that CRF builds and data management work are outsourced to a CRO, but each of the models can work with an in-house team as well.

 APPROACH 1: THE CRO IS THE EXPERT, LET THEM DECIDE

-Most small biotech companies, with a successful “first in human” trial need to start thinking about their Compound Development Strategy, and probably their company growth strategy.
-At a time when costs are high and Return on Investment is still a distant goal, a company may find it wise to hire a biostatistician, chances are they will not prioritize on hiring a statistical programmer, data manager, let alone a data standards steward.
+Most small biotech companies, with a successful “first in human” clinical trial need to start thinking about their Compound Development Strategy, and probably their company’s growth strategy itself.
+At a time when costs are high and Return on Investment is still a distant goal, a company may find it wise to hire a biostatistician.
+Chances are, they will not prioritize hiring a statistical programmer, data manager, let alone a data standards steward.
 Nevertheless, many have heard that if they want to submit their data to the FDA or PMDA, they will have to adhere to CDISC standards.
-So, when writing the RFP for the next trial, CDISC deliverables are required.
-All CROs confirm that their deliverables are CDISC compliant, so why does everyone say that standards are complicated?
+So, when writing the RFP for the next clinical trial, CDISC deliverables are required.
+All CROs confirm that their deliverables are CDISC compliant, so why does everyone say that these standards are complicated?

 APPROACH 2: THE SPONSOR OWNS A BASIC LIBRARY